kalte0/BMC-CS-151.github.io/index.md

 ---

-This course is an introduction to the fundamental data structures of computer sAn introduction to the fundamental data structures of computer science: linked lists, stacks, queues, trees (BSTs, heaps, AVLs and other self-balancing BSTs), hash tables, sets (Union-Find), graphs and their accompanying algorithms.
+This course is an introduction to the fundamental data structures of computer science: linked lists, stacks, queues, trees (BSTs, heaps, AVLs and other self-balancing BSTs), hash tables, sets (Union-Find), graphs and their accompanying algorithms.
 Principles of algorithmic analysis and object reasoning and design will be introduced using mathematical techniques